-The strength of the Jefferson County Stormwater Program was outlined in detail within the Major Accomplishments Section.
+Strengths of the Jefferson County Stormwater Program have been outlined in detail within the Major Accomplishments Section.
 Please refer to Section II.C.

-- The loss of the Occupational Tax, a major revenue source that accounted for approximately 48% of general fund unrestricted revenues, caused the Jefferson County Commission to eliminate approximately one-third of its staff positions, curtail many programs and services, and close some facilities.
-These actions have resulted in major reductions in many of the programs that have been previously reported in the County's Stormwater Program.
-Jefferson County filed a petition for relief under Chapter 9 of the bankruptcy code on November 9, 2011.
-Please see Appendix I. - A limitation of the Jefferson County Stormwater Program is its current water quality monitoring data.
+- The State of Alabama amended the State's Storm Water Law with SB355 in order to include all counties or municipalities in the State which are now or may hereafter be subject to the EPA's MS4 regulations.
+The amended law established a rate structure to be used by local governments and also exempted certain types of properties from a storm water fee.
+To comply with the state law, Jefferson County will have to amend its current Ordinance on all parcels of land that are not owner occupied residential properties.
+Please see Appendix I. - A limitation of the Jefferson County Stormwater Program continues to be in its current water quality monitoring data.
 Establishment of trends in stormwater pollutant concentrations depends on a vast amount of water quality data.
-The County currently does not have adequate data to support a determination of improvement or degradation in water quality overall.
-Furthermore, the climate during the year was not conducive for collecting samples, much like that of years past.
-Jefferson County and a majority of central Alabama also experienced massive flooding.
+The County currently does not have enough data to support a determination of improvement or degradation in water quality overall.
+Furthermore, the climate during the year was not conducive for collecting all planned samples, much like that of years past.
+The Almanac correctly predicted a harsh winter for the Birmingham area, however the spring was rainier than indicated in the long-range weather forecast.
+Jefferson County and a majority of central Alabama experienced massive flooding along with bitter winter storms which are generally unusual for the south.
 One after another, meteorologists, statistics, and news reports documented weather extremes statewide.
-Moreover, the National Weather Service's office reported the summer months were the rainiest of 2013 (The Birmingham News July 2013).
-From severe drought to abnormally wet conditions, Jefferson County experienced record-making events during Permit Year 2012-2013 (see Appendix H).
-For the aforementioned reasons, Jefferson County was unable to collect samples for all wet instreams and screening points.
-Moreover, as outlined in the Major Accomplishments, Monitoring Programs (II.C.11) section, Appendix H includes supporting documentation of the adverse climatic conditions which prohibited the collection of samples. - A second limitation of the Jefferson County Stormwater Program is the way in which the County is geographically situated and politically structured.
+Appendix H includes supporting documentation of the adverse climatic conditions which prohibited the collection of all samples. - A second limitation of the Jefferson County Stormwater Program is the way in which the County is geographically situated and politically structured.
 The 50 receiving waters specified in the Permit flow in and out of both incorporated and unincorporated areas of the County.
 While the County has the authority over unincorporated areas of Jefferson County, this authority has been removed in incorporated areas and left to individual jurisdictions.
 There are no consistent programs, regulations or standards for monitoring that assist the County with its evaluation of water quality improvement.
 These constraints limit the ability of Jefferson County to both improve and evaluate water quality. - A strength of the County's Stormwater Program has been its public education program.
 While the County's Stormwater Program is responsible for unincorporated areas of the County, its educational efforts often extend into incorporated areas of the County, thereby educating people who reside in adjoining areas.
 The launch of the Clean Water Awareness Campaign and its poster series has provided a method to disseminate information to the public as well as serve as a catalyst for partnering with other entities.
 Stormwater Program staff has focused on developing and formalizing alliances and partnerships with agencies, organizations and associations which have similar goals in order to expand its educational reach throughout Jefferson County.
-The staff also implemented a countywide survey to assess knowledge level and behaviors related to improving water quality.
-The results of the survey will help focus efforts and allocate resources to more efficiently and effectively deliver public education.